c3lingo/c3lingo-interpreter-unit/README.md

 In a normal mixer, you would be able to lower the microphone's volume to zero.
 But in our case we just need on/ off and some gain range to adjust for different microphones and loudness of different people.

-TODO: Integrate the On-Air button with it's LEDs

 ### Line Input/ Input Module
 The line input must not be amplified at all, because loudness control of the headphones is done by the headphone amplifier section.